spencertipping/tau/doc/sigma-containers.md

 k₁ ρ k₂ → m                    ⇒ m → τ[k₁ ... k₂]  # range (not always supported)
 τ       → m                    ⇒ () → τ
 ```

+## Search indexes (`@S`)
+Search indexes are like multimaps, but always return results in sorted order.
+Values must be scalar, not plural.
+Keys take the role of terms and values are elements that should be returned for those terms.

+Search terms can overflow if too many values are mapped to a term, or if the total value size is too large.
+You can set the limit at creation-time.
+Overflowed terms can no longer be used.

 ## Persistent collection listing (`@|`)